boardgameio/boardgame.io/README.md

   <strong>Full Documentation: <a href="https://google.github.io/boardgame.io">link</a></strong>
 </p>

-State management and React libraries for turn based games.

 The goal of this framework is to allow a game author to essentially translate the rules of a game to a series of simple functions that describe how the game state changes